A Hyperbolic Analogue of the Rademacher Symbol: Introduction

-To compute this linking number, we need an explicit formula for the hyperbolic Rademacher symbol $\Psi_\gamma(\sigma)$.
-Get back to the classical arithmetic results, we aim to establish some expressions of $\Psi_\gamma(\sigma)$ corresponding to (\ref{Ded-Rade-rel}), (\ref{Eint-Psi}), and (\ref{Psi-explicit}).
-First, we get a hyperbolic analogue of the mock modular form $E_2(z)$ as follows.
+Get back to the classical arithmetic results, we aim to establish some expressions of $\Psi_\gamma(\sigma)$ corresponding to \eqref{Ded-Rade-rel}, \eqref{Eint-Psi}, and \eqref{Psi-explicit}.
+First, we get a hyperbolic analogue of the mock modular form $E_2(z)$.
+We recall that the $E_2(z)$ is a part of the limit of the (parabolic) Eisenstein series,

+In \cref{s3}, we introduce a hyperbolic analogue of the above Eisenstein series, and we give a similar limit formula as follows.